-Facts and numbers
+Facts and figures

-|Currency||Australian Dollar (AUD)|
+|Currency||Australian dollar (AUD)|

-|Time difference||11 hours|
+|Time difference||7 to 11 hours|

-|Electricity||230 Volt, 50 Hz|
+|Electricity||230 volts, 50 Hz|

-|Plug||Type I (travel plug required)|
+|Plugs||Type I (travel plug required)|

 |Tap water||Safe to drink|

-|Visa||Visa is mandatory|
+|Visa||Visa is required|

 Map of Australia